CSE141pp/wi20-CSE141L-intro/README.md

 1. Always commit and push your code to github and re-clone it when you start docker.

-2. Use the campus-provider docker facilities in which case **TODO**
+2. Use the campus-provider docker facilities in which case you should also commit your work frequently.
+Don't rely on the data on those machines being persistent.

 3. Use the `--volume` option to give your docker container access to the files from outside of docker.